hwmhht/hht204806/Lesson-6bis:-tangent-space-normal-mapping.md

 # How to reconstruct a (3D) linear function from three samples

 Okay, so our goal is to compute three vectors (tangent basis) for each pixel we draw.
-Let us put that aside for while and imagine a linear function f that for each point (x,y,z) gives a real number f(x,y,z) = Ax + By + Cz + D. The only problem that we do not know A, B, C and D, however we do know three values of the function at three different points of the space (p0, p1, p2):
+Let us put that aside for a while and imagine a linear function f that for each point (x,y,z) gives a real number f(x,y,z) = Ax + By + Cz + D. The only problem that we do not know A, B, C and D, however we do know three values of the function at three different points of the space (p0, p1, p2):

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/06b-tangent-space/f01.png)